jtheisen/moldinium/readme.md

-When the bakery receives the struct implementation or wrapper type for a property, it analyzes this interface first to understand what the types on the method are supposed to mean.
-In then creates code for the setter of the wrapped property on the created type with CIL weaving.
-This code calls `AfterSet` with the given parameters according to the interface definition.
+When the bakery receives the struct implementation or wrapper type for a property, it analyzes this interface first to understand what the types on its methods are supposed to mean.
+In then creates code for the getters and setters of the wrapped property on the created type with CIL weaving.
+This code calls them with the given parameters according to the interface definition.
 The methods that implement the wrapping code, such as `AfterSet` must have some pre-defined names, but their parameters can be any, as long they are declared this way.